tmatijevich/gfw-tutorial/docs/background.md

 	!!! col-half ""

 		* Began in 2005
-			* Linus Torvalds & Linux Community
+			* Linus Torvalds & the Linux community
 		* Goals
 			* Free and open-source
 			* Speed